The Complete Vatican Tour With Vatican Museums & Sistine Chapel

 The highlight is, of course, the Sistine Chapel where Michelangelo's towering frescoes wow every visitor.
 You will have already learned the purpose, dedication, and history behind the Chapel from your expert guide and will be able to pick out details others will miss.

-Sites Visited: Vatican Museums, Sistine Chapel, Vatican Museum Terrace with view of St. Peter's Basilica, Raphael Rooms, Apollo Belvedere & Laocoön & His Sons, Pinecone Courtyard, Gallery of the Candelabra Gallery of the Maps, Gallery of the Tapestries.
+Sites Visited: Vatican Museums, Sistine Chapel, St. Peter's Basilica, Raphael Rooms, Apollo Belvedere & Laocoön & His Sons, Pinecone Courtyard, Gallery of the Candelabra Gallery of the Maps, Gallery of the Tapestries.

 Varies, please see calendar.